 Filling the pans

 Fill the pans to around 75% – otherwise the sap may boil over.
-As the moisture from the sap evaporates during the boiling process keep topping up at a steady rate.
+As the moisture from the sap evaporates during the boiling process, keep topping up with additional sap at a steady rate.

-Keep an eye on them
+Keep an eye on the maple syrup

-You need to constantly be watching for “char” – that black stuff on the side of the pot mustn’t stay in the mix – use a small long handled strainer to remove any debris and the foam that comes to the top.
+You need to constantly watch for “char” – that black stuff on the side of the pot mustn’t stay in the mix – use a small long handled strainer to remove any debris and the foam that comes to the top.

 Filtering the syrup

-Before you go through the final stage of turning the sap into syrup you’ll need to filter it – you can make a sleeve from cheesecloth to filter it through or buy special cotton filter.
+Before you go through the final stage of turning the sap into syrup you’ll need to filter it – you can make a sleeve from cheesecloth to filter it through or buy a special cotton filter.